Cupolas of Capitalism

 This portion of Cupola site chronicles the rich and often colorful architectural history of the American State Capitol Buildings.
 Perhaps no other secular building type is so closely affiliated with dome and cupola designs, or use them as effectively as symbols of unity and power.

 States with Capitol Buildings featuring prominent exterior cupolas are highlighted in yellow.
-These include former Statehouses still standing in the current capital city.
+These include former State Houses still standing in the current capital city.
 Former State Capitol Buildings existing elsewhere are not covered here.
 States possessing Capitol Buildings with other cupola-like forms like domes, drums, and towers in their designs are so noted in their building descriptions.

-STATE CITY STATE CAPITOL BUILDING DATE(s) / ARCHITECT(s) BLDG.
+STATE CITY STATE CAPITOL STREET ADDRESS(es) / BUILDING DATE(s) / ARCHITECT(s) BLDG.
 DESCRIPTION(s), IMAGE(s) and SITE LINK(s)

-Alabama Montgomery 1851, central portion of Capitol designed and built / George Nichols replacing 1847 Capitol that burned by Stephen D. Button.
+1851, central portion of Capitol designed and built / George Nichols replacing 1847 Capitol that burned by Stephen D. Button.

 Note: other sources credit different architects.
 The state's own website credits the design to Barachais Holt, and claims it was built on the foundation of the burned Button capitol.
 Another source at the Library of Congress says Nichols, not Button, designed the burned capitol.
 That source credits Nimrod E. Benson and Justus Wyman as supervising the new capitol's construction.
 It does not list the building's architect, but it states that Nichols strongly influenced the design.

-1885, east wing / W. T. Walker.
+1885, East Wing added / W. T. Walker.

-1905-06, south wing / Frank Lockwood with Charles Follen McKim.
+1905-06, South Wing added / Frank Lockwood with Charles Follen McKim.

-1911-12, north wing / Frank Lockwood.
+1911-12, North Wing added / Frank Lockwood.

 1985, Alabama State Legislature relocates to the State House building, located behind the Capitol building and built decades earlier as the State Highway Department building.
 Complete renovation and restoration of the Capitol building begins upon their departure.